Sciguy429/KipSelect/graphics/README.md

 # Graphics
 These are all the graphics assets used by this tool in .psd format.
-Credit to MatinatorX for there creation.
+Credit to MatinatorX for their creation.